Understanding contour line formations and how to read topographic maps.

 C. Cliff.
 If you see two or more lines converge until they appear as a single line, this represents a cliff.
 Use caution, however - some cliffs may not appear on the map.
 If your contour interval was 50 feet, a cliff of 40 feet might not appear on the map, since the elevation doesn’t change enough to warrant a new contour line.

 D. Valley.
 When contour lines cross a valley or a stream, they make a sharp pointed V or U-shape.
 Rivers, of course, are represented by blue lines that will run through the center of the V-shape.
 Sometimes called draws, the V-shape of this feature always points towards their peak.
-You can also use a topographical map to determine the direction the river is flowing.
+You can also use a topographic map to determine the direction the river is flowing.
 Because water flows downhill, the V-shape always points in the opposite direction that the water is flowing.
 This is called the “Rule of V’s”.

 E. Ridgeline.
 Think of a ridgeline like an elongated peak, not coming to a fine point.
 Instead of a closed inner circle, a ridgeline can look like a big oval.